');

 About Coal Fork, WV

-Coal Fork is a small community in West Virginia with a population of 1,414 residents.
-The median household income is $64,053 per year, which is near the national average.
-The median age in Coal Fork is 49.3 years.
+Coal Fork is a small town located in West Virginia with a population of 1,414 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,053 per year, which is 15% below the national median of $75,149.
+The median age of 49.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Coal Fork, WV